 - Executive and development departments working with partners, funders, and the board of trustees

-- Interest in pursuing a career in a conservation and/or non-profit related field
+- Interest in pursuing a career in a conservation and / or environmental related field

-- Demonstrated commitment to the mission of conservation or the environmental movement, including diversity in conservation
+- Demonstrated commitment to the mission of conservation of the environmental movement

 - College graduate with demonstrated academic excellence (GPA, course selection, and leadership)

 - Availability and commitment to full and enthusiastic participation in all aspects of the Conservation Diversity Fellowship

 - Working out of OSI’s midtown office in New York City and participating in the Fellowship for one year beginning in late summer of 2023

 - Eligible to work in the United States

 process, including a potential interview, will take approximately four to six